Anuj Singh Oracle DBA

 opatch apply

-Apply the patch conflict resolution interim patches that were determined to be needed when you performed the steps in Section 3.1.4, "Interim Patch Conflict Detection and Resolution".
+Apply the patch conflict resolution interim patches that were determined to be needed when you performed the steps in One-off Patch Conflict Detection and Resolution.

 The following steps load modified SQL files into the database.
 For an Oracle RAC environment, perform these steps on only one node.

-Datapatch is run to complete the post-install SQL deployment for the patch being installed.
+Datapatch is run to complete the post-install SQL deployment for the PSU.
 For further details about Datapatch, including Known Issues and workarounds to common problems, see My Oracle Support document KB148594 Datapatch: Database 12c or later Post Patch SQL Automation and My Oracle Support document KB123801 Datapatch User Guide.

-Table 2 Steps to Run the Datapatch Utility for Non-CDB or Non-PDB Database Versus Multitenant (CDB or PDB) Oracle Database
+Table 1-3 Steps to Run the Datapatch Utility for Non-CDB or Non-PDB Database Versus Multitenant (CDB/PDB) Oracle Database

 StepsNon-CDB or Non-PDB DatabaseStepsMultitenant (CDB/PDB) Oracle Database